Scott Forman, M.D.

 He enjoys kayaking, snorkeling, dancing, playing harmonica, and doing sculpture.
 His wife does counseling and spiritual healing, and his daughter, Alicia is a standup comedian and actor.

 Bonnie Gintis, D.O.

-Bonnie Gintis, D.O. lives in in northern Vermont.
+Bonnie Gintis, D.O. lives in northern Vermont.
 She has taught worldwide, addressing all people interested in exploring embodiment.
 She retired from Osteopathic private practice in 2009 and now devotes herself to teaching, writing, and exploring new ways to foster health and wellbeing.
 She is the author of Engaging The Movement Of Life: Exploring Health And Embodiment Through Osteopathy and Continuum.

 Bonnie is a 1986 graduate of New York College of Osteopathic Medicine, where she has also taught Osteopathic Principles and Practice.
 She has been a faculty member with the Sutherland Cranial Teaching Foundation, the American Academy of Osteopathy, the European School of Osteopathy, The German Academy for Osteopathic Medicine, and Jim Jealous, DO.
 Bonnie has been a board member, faculty member and Course Director for The Osteopathic Cranial Academy, and was honored with Fellowship in the Osteopathic Cranial Academy (FCA) in 2015.

 Bonnie studied Continuum extensively with Emilie Conrad and taught in collaboration with her from 1997 until the time of her death in 2014.
 She was authorized by Emilie to teach Continuum, and now teaches a synthesis of all her areas of exploration and expertise.